Insurancy

 What life insurance rating can I get if my sleep apnea is controlled?+

-What happens if I do not complete a recommended sleep study?+
+What happens if I decline or skip a recommended sleep study?+

-Is simplified underwriting a good option for people with sleep apnea?+
+Is no-exam life insurance a good option for sleep apnea?+

 About the authors